EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

     </tr>
   </tbody>
 </table>
 It is already obvious that any variable that contains some sort of ID number won't help for analysis; so 'objid' and 'specobjid' will be out.
-Beside those two, we can also see that the variable 'rerun' is constant among variables; is doesn't provide any useful information either.<br><br>
+Beside those two, we can also see that the variable 'rerun' is constant among variables and doesn't provide any useful information.<br><br>
 So, we get our predictors and target like this:
 <pre>
 x = df.drop(['class','objid','rerun','specobjid'], axis=1)